-EECS 255 Advanced Human-computer Interaction 4

-ES 222 Organic Matter 3

-ES 232 Applied Climatology 3

-IH 203 Pedagogy in Interdisciplinary Humanities 4

-POLI 215 Intro to Game Theory 4

-PSY 202A Advanced Psychological Statistics 4

-SOC 205 Graduate Writing & Publishing 4

-SOC 210 Graduate Statistics I: Linear Regression 4

-SOC 215 Graduate Research Methods 4

-- c) Summary: Ph.D. students must satisfy the following course requirements.
-When necessary, students may consult with their advisors and advisory committee to identify particular courses that satisfy the requirements: - A two-semester foundations program (Letter grade, B+ or better required) - Enrollment in the MIST graduate seminar for four semesters (Letter grade, B+ or better required) - A minimum of two graduate-level courses in research methods, for example in the areas of statistics, data analysis, computational modeling or survey methods.
+ES 222 Organic Matter 3 ES 232 Applied Climatology 3 c) Summary: students must the following requirements. necessary, students may consult with their advisors and advisory committee to identify Ph.D. satisfy course When IH 203 Pedagogy in Interdisciplinary Humanities 4 POLI 215 Intro to Game Theory 4 PSY 202A Advanced Psychological Statistics 4 SOC 205 Graduate Writing & Publishing 4 SOC 210 Graduate Statistics I: Linear Regression 4 SOC 215 Graduate Research Methods 4 particular courses that satisfy the requirements:

+- A two-semester foundations program (Letter grade, B+ or better required) - Enrollment in the MIST graduate seminar for four semesters (Letter grade, B+ or better required) - A minimum of two graduate-level courses in research methods, for example in the areas of statistics, data analysis, computational modeling or survey methods.
 (Letter grade, B+ or better required) - Two additional graduate-level courses, selected from the Electives course lists (Letter grade, B+ or better required) - 3) Special Requirements: In addition to course requirements, prior to taking the qualifying exam, students must complete first- and second-year research projects, and pass the integrative review paper. - i.
 Language Requirement: N/A. - ii.
 Research Projects in First and Second Years: Each student must give a talk on a research project they are working on at the end of their first year, and at the end of their second year.
 Unless otherwise arranged, first and second year talks will occur on the same day near the end of the semester, such as the 2nd Friday of May, in a mini-conference format attended by MIST members.
 All 1st year reports will be due shortly after the day of presentations (e.g. last Friday of May, to allow time for revision based on feedback), and all 2nd year reports will be due shortly beforehand (e.g. first Friday of May, to give faculty advisors time to review it before talks).
 Advisory committees will evaluate reports and presentations in terms of progress towards professional academic work in one or more areas of MIST.
 1st and 2nd year reports will be given a grade of Pass, Conditional Pass, or Fail.
 Faculty must provide the first round of feedback by one month from submission of their respective reports, and the final grade by three months from submission.